Service Owner: Andrew Johnson

 NIU’s Division of Information Technology (DoIT) provides email, calendaring, and messaging software to current students, faculty, and staff.
 Email and email forwarding options are also available to retirees, alumni, and other university affiliates as sponsored accounts.

-Students, faculty and staff have an Office 365 account that includes email.
+Students, faculty and staff have a Microsoft Office 365 account that includes email.
 Features include:

 NIU and Microsoft have signed a Business Associate Agreement that ensures Office365 and its features, including OneDrive, are safe for NIU's sensitive data, including HIPAA-regulated personal health information, student information regulated by FERPA, and credit-card information that must comply with Payment Card Industry requirements.